Susie Ma: 2012–present: Tropic Skincare

 In May 2013, Ma and Sugar launched Tropic's ambassador programme, a direct-selling model that allows people to earn commission through selling Tropic products.
 As of 2025, there are over 38,000 ambassadors in the UK.
-Every September, Tropic hosted its annual 'Glammies' event for thousands of ambassadors, in Birmingham, England.
+Every September, Tropic hosts its annual 'Glammies' event for thousands of ambassadors, in Birmingham, England.
 The large-scale production has included performances from the likes of Heather Small and Sydnie Christmas.
 2025's event raised over £200,000 for charity partners on the day through a raffle, with benefactors including Skcin, Look Good, Feel Better and The Winnie Mabaso Foundation.
 In May 2025, Tropic provided training to its ambassadors in detecting early signs of skin cancer, in partnership with melanoma-awareness charity Skcin.

 In 2016, Tropic received a Sunday Times Virgin Atlantic Fast Track's 'Emerging Brand' award.
 From 2016 to 2022, Tropic has also been recognised as one of the fastest growing privately owned companies in the UK in the Sunday Times Hundred league table (formerly known as The Sunday Times Virgin Atlantic Fast Track 100 league table).

 In 2018, Tropic appeared in The London Stock Exchange's book of 1,000 Companies to Inspire Britain for 2019.

 The business located to a new 48,000 sq. ft. premises in June 2019.
 As of 2024, Ma employs over 300 at Tropic's Surrey HQ, where the brand manufactures its skincare and beauty formulations.

 In the last filed accounts, for 2024, Tropic reported a turnover of over £68 million, with profits of £8.7m and £615k donated to charities and good causes.

 In April 2023, Ma regained full ownership of Tropic, buying back Lord Sugar's shares in the business for an undisclosed sum.
 Ma commented on the news, "After founding the company at just fifteen, and spending every day since building it into the success you see today, reclaiming full ownership has always been my ambition.
 I am beyond excited for the infinite possibilities the future holds, and to continue making a positive impact on the planet with our natural, freshly made formulations and inspiring Ambassadors."

 In 2025, Ma paid herself £20 million in dividends after buying out Lord Sugar's stake, following a 30 percent rise in profits to £8.7 million.